Skip to main content

 Let's imagine a loyalty program with three tiers: Bronze, Silver, and Gold.
 Tiers are reevaluated yearly on January 1.

 Customer 1 joins the loyalty program in March, 2024 and immediately enters the Gold tier with 350 points.
-However, they quickly spend nearly all of their loyalty points and earn no points before the end of the year.
+Soon after, they spend nearly all of their loyalty points and earn no points before the end of the year.

 Absolute expiration date for Customer 1